 Volunteers have been an integral part of our organization.
 We regularly assess the needs of our organization to identify

 meaningful opportunities for volunteers to get involved.
 Much like our other staff.
-As volunteering is a journey
+As volunteering is a

-period of time will help our children benefit better.
+over a significant period of time will help our children benefit better.

 If you are interested in volunteering with our organization then write to us at firstname.lastname@example.org